Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Curves of secondary tangencies

 \section{Curves of secondary tangencies}

-In the previous section, we proved the existence of tangency points on the curve $A_n$.
-In the sequel, we extend these points to create global curves.
-All points along these curves have a secondary tangency; refer to Figure \ref{Fig6}.
-In particular, we prove that the curves of secondary tangencies are actually long uniform curves that never leave the strip $\mathcal{B}_n$.
+In the previous section, we proved the existence of maps with secondary tangency points on the curve $a_n$.
+In the sequel, we show that secondary tangencies persists along curves of uniform size.
+In particular these curves are graphs of functions defined on all of the $t$ domain, see Figure \ref{Fig6}.
+Moreover, we prove that the curves of secondary tangencies are actually long uniform curves that are actually contained in the strip $\mathcal{B}_n$.